InvaderZim62/Stereo/README.md

 ![Stero Vision](https://github.com/InvaderZim62/Stereo/assets/34785252/a1ea6d65-8c7c-4251-b09b-63d815ba76c2)

-Here are my hand-written notes, showing how I computed the x and y screen coordinates for the left and right eyes, for a single point at some absolute x, y, and depth.
+Here are my hand-written notes, showing how I computed the x and y screen coordinates for the left and right eyes, for a single point at some absolute x, y, and z position.

 ![Stero notes](https://github.com/InvaderZim62/Stereo/assets/34785252/710eb6ba-038c-4bec-aa8f-ba802227b586)